Best and Cheapest Homeowners Insurance in Michigan (2024)

 Let’s say the replacement cost of your dwelling is $300,000.
 Here’s what the average homeowners insurance in Michigan might look like for a home with $300,000 of dwelling coverage:

-Average Coverages in a Michigan Homeowners Insurance Policy
+Average Coverage Limits on a Michigan Homeowners Insurance Policy

 Your dwelling coverage limit is based on the replacement cost of your home, which is what it would take to rebuild your home from scratch.
 It accounts for the construction, labor, and material costs.
 Insurers use property records and insurance inspections to determine your home’s replacement cost.